tokay-lang/tokay/README.md

 [![tokay.dev](https://img.shields.io/website?down_color=red&down_message=offline&up_color=green&up_message=online&url=https%3A%2F%2Ftokay.dev%2F)](https://tokay.dev/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-An imperative, procedural programming language dedicated to parsing and other text-processing tasks.
+Tokay is a programming language designed for ad-hoc parsing.

 **Tokay is under development and not considered for production use yet; There are plenty of bugs, incomplete features and planned concepts.
 Please [help to improve it](#contribute)!**

 ## About

-Tokay is a programming language designed for ad-hoc parsing.

-Tokay is a language made for quickly implement solutions in text processing problems.
-This can either be just simple extractions from any data, but also parsing entire data or parts of it, turning information into structured parse trees or abstract syntax trees for further processing.
+Tokay is a language to quickly implement solutions for text processing problems.
+This can either be just simple data extractions, but also parsing entire structures or parts of it, and turning information into structured parse trees or abstract syntax trees for further processing.

-Therefore, Tokay provides both a language for simple one-liners, but it can also be used to implement code-analyzers, refactoring tools, interpreters, compilers or transpilers for entire domain specific languages.
+Therefore, Tokay is both a tool for simple one-liners, but can also be used to implement code-analyzers, refactoring tools, interpreters, compilers or transpilers.
 Actually [Tokay's own language parser](examples/tokay.tok) is implemented in Tokay itself.

-Tokay is inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy, design principles and ideas.
-Tokay might also serve as a general purpose scripting language, but it mainly focuses on parsing problems and quick data synthesis.
+Tokay is inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy, ideas and design principles.
+It might be usable as a common scripting language for various problems as well, but mainly focuses on the parsing features, which are a fundamental part built into the language.

 Tokay is still a very young project and gains much potential.
 [Volunteers are welcome!](#contribute)

 ## Highlights

-- Procedural, imperative scripting language
+- Interpreted, procedural and imperative scripting language
 - Concise and easy to learn syntax and object system
 - Stream-based input processing
 - Automatic parse tree construction and synthesis